 Phase Two of Memory-Friendly Neighbourhoods was granted funding in February 2016.
 Known as MFN ii – the Virtual Neighbourhood, this phase explored how people living with dementia find their way around the internet.

 The work directly addressed the knowledge gaps we identified, in Phase One, around digital exclusion and dementia.
 Again, OPENspace worked with the University of Stirling, taking the same innovative, practical approach to knowledge exchange that underpinned our work in Kirkintilloch.

 Centre for Dementia Research, University of Linkoping (Phase One)

 University of the West of Scotland (Phase Two)

 Phase One: Alzheimer Scotland; Anderson Bell Christie architects; Architecture and Design Scotland.
 Phase Two: Age Scotland; East Dunbartonshire Council; Life Changes Trust.

-Who is funding this research?
+Who funded this research?